-Twitter: Naming Alleged Ukraine Whistleblower Is Against the Rules | Breitbart
+Twitter Claims Naming Alleged Ukraine Whistleblower Isn't Against the Rules, but Suspends Users for It | Breitbart

-Twitter has said that naming the alleged Ukraine whistleblower, Eric Ciaramella, would be a breach of its rules against posting “personally identifiable information,” likening posting his name to doxing.
+Twitter has stated in ongoing communication with Breitbart News that naming the alleged Ukraine whistleblower, Eric Ciaramella, would not be a breach of its rules against posting “personally identifiable information.”
+But multiple accounts that have been suspended by the platform for posting Ciaramella’s name.

 Breitbart News sent an inquiry to Twitter after reports of multiple accounts being suspended or forced to delete their tweets after naming Ciaramella as the alleged whistleblower.

-Note: Update — This article has been updated based on additional communication with Twitter to clarify its policies.